mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </cfscript>
 ```

 Great, no errors and our output looks correct.
-'DayOfWeekAsString' did the trick.
+"DayOfWeekAsString" did the trick.
 There is another string combination called *string interpolation*.

 **String interpolation** is the process of sticking data into the middle of strings.
-We use the symbols '#' around the 'variable' where in a string the value should be inserted.
+We use the symbols ```#``` around the "variable" where in a string the value should be inserted.
 Inside those hashes we can put any variable and output it in that spot.
-Our previous example 'message' could be rewritten like this:
+Our previous example "message" could be rewritten like this:

 #### Tag